 Dubai airport — the base of long-haul airline Emirates — welcomed more than 90 million passengers in 2018 alone.
-While it is the first time unauthorised drone activity has shut down its operation, similar incidents at other airports recently affected flights to the United Arab Emirates hub.
+While it is the first time unauthorized drone activity has shut down its operation, similar incidents at other airports recently affected flights to the United Arab Emirates hub.

 Drones have become a major issue for the aviation industry.
 In the last two months, two major European airports in the UK reported drone incidents as well.

-In the run-up to Christmas last year, hundreds of flights were cancelled at Gatwick airport near London.
+In the run-up to Christmas last year, hundreds of flights were canceled at Gatwick airport near London.
 The incident affected around 140,000 passengers and 1,000 flights.
 The drone sightings near Gatwick caused the biggest airport disruption since 2010 when the Eyjafjallajökull volcano in Iceland shut down the airport.

 Similarly, in January a drone sighting near Heathrow led up to an emergency one-hour halt of flights taking off.